About the International Colloquium

 - Anne M. Hornak, Central Michigan University

-The 2016 International Colloquium focused on Global Competence for Student Affairs Practice.
+The 2016 International Colloquium in Montreal (Canada) focused on Global Competence for Student Affairs Practice.
 The full-day session built on the recent revisions to the ACPA/NASPA joint Professional Competency Areas for Student Affairs Educators.

 The morning featured guest keynote speaker Joyce Osland, a leading expert on global leadership and global competence development, who explored with participants how they can develop their own global competence.
 Prior to the Colloquium all participants had the opportunity to complete a comprehensive self-assessment of global competence, and received their results during the morning session.